abhayagiri/beginning-our-day/manuscripts/ay/ay-all.md

 ### 05-27-13

-I'd like to share an experience I've had, with the intention to say something useful—to plant some seeds: Sometimes when monastery residents or visitors attend these morning reflections, they can place the teacher on a pedestal, as if he is about to say something that will magically bring them insight; but, after listening for a minute or so, they make up their minds that nothing worthwhile is being said and then tune out.
+I'd like to share an experience I've had, with the intention to say something useful---to plant some seeds: Sometimes when monastery residents or visitors attend these morning reflections, they can place the teacher on a pedestal, as if he is about to say something that will magically bring them insight; but, after listening for a minute or so, they make up their minds that nothing worthwhile is being said and then tune out.
 It's as if they feel it's the teacher's responsibility to infuse them with something profound.
 But it's not.
 As listeners, it is *our* responsibility to pay attention and extract meaning from whatever is said.
 It's up to us.
 That's a change in attitude from simply expecting the teacher to have all the information and deliver something of value while we remain seated passively.
 With a different attitude we could say to ourselves, *I'm the one with the power here.
 It's my life, and I have to do what is going to be beneficial and meaningful for myself.*

 We should remember that.
-At the end of a reflections talk—whatever has been said—we're the ones who have to take responsibility for its impact.
+At the end of a reflections talk---whatever has been said---we're the ones who have to take responsibility for its impact.
 What are we going to do with what's been said?
 The teacher's reflection can be something extremely simple.
 But if we are listening to it with the right attitude and in the right way, it can trigger something very valuable in our minds and hearts.
 Conversely, we might hear a talk that is extremely profound, rich, deep, subtle, and meaningful.
 However, if we are only sitting here because we always sit here at this time of day or we do not make an effort to extract meaning from what is said, then we are not going to get anything out of it.
 It all comes down to the quality of attention we bring to the present moment and how we listen to the Dhamma.

 # Like a Snake Shedding Its Skin